wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 	/// tapping an approve button.
 If the operation requires 2FA, this value also hints if
-	/// the user may use the biometry, or if a password is required. public let allowedSignatureType: WMTAllowedOperationSignature }
+	/// the user may use the biometry, or if a password is required. public let allowedSignatureType: WMTAllowedOperationSignature

+    /// Additional UI data to present
+    ///
+    /// Additional UI data such as Pre-Approval Screen or Post-Approval Screen should be presented. public let ui: WMTOperationUIData?
+}
 ```